microsoft/onnxruntime/.github/ISSUE_TEMPLATE/bug-performance-issue.md

 **Describe the bug**
 A clear and concise description of what the bug is.

+**(optional) Urgency**
+If there are particular important use cases blocked by this or strict project-related timelines, please call this out.

 **System information**
 - OS Platform and Distribution (e.g., Linux Ubuntu 16.04):
 - ONNX Runtime installed from (source or binary):